camunda/camunda-docs/versioned_docs/version-8.0/components/connectors/out-of-the-box-connectors/kafka.md

 1. (Optional) Set the relevant credentials in the **Authentication** section.
 For example, `secrets.MY_KAFKA_USERNAME`.
 See the relevant [appendix section](#what-mechanism-is-used-to-authenticate-against-kafka) to find more about Kafka secure authentication.
 2. In the **Kafka** section, set the URL of bootstrap server(s); comma-separated if more than one server required.
 3. In the **Kafka** section, set the topic name.
-4. (optional) In the **Kafka** section, fill out the field **Additional properties** to set producer configuration values.
+4. (Optional) In the **Kafka** section, fill out the field **Additional properties** to set producer configuration values.
 See the list of supported configurations at the [official Kafka documentation page](https://kafka.apache.org/documentation/#producerconfigs).
 Also check preconfigured values for the **Kafka Producer Connector** in the relevant [appendix section](#what-are-default-kafka-producer-client-properties).
 5. In the **Message** section, set the **Key** and the **Value** that will be sent to Kafka topic.

 ## Kafka Producer Connector response